GCSE Maths Higher · AQA · Algebra

 Here is a question patterned on AQA Paper 2 (Higher), where part (a) is the easy mark and part (b) is the mark most students lose:

-A film rental membership charges a fixed monthly fee plus a cost per film rented.
-The total monthly cost in pounds is given by
+A phone tariff charges a fixed monthly fee plus a cost per text sent.
+The total monthly bill in pounds is given by

-where is the number of films rented in the month.
+where is the number of texts sent in the month.

 (a) Write down the gradient of the line.